Please pardon our dust – building a new site!

 Episcopal worship takes a bit of practice, so if you are thrown off at first, or get lost in what we are doing, don’t give up!
 We are a people of the book.
 We use books to organize our worship and articulate our praise.
 Use the bulletin to navigate your way through the Book of Common Prayer and the Hymnal.
 There is quite a bit of sitting, standing, kneeling, and other Episcopal “gymnastics” during our worship.
 There is, of course, deep meaning behind everything.
 A good rule of thumb is, when in doubt about what to do, do what the person next to you is doing.
 But remember also, there is no one ‘right’ way to worship – so don’t worry about getting it wrong!

 Because of our historic neighborhood building just off the downtown square, we have limited parking.
-There is a small parking lot off the alley behind the church with two spots reserved for people with disability.
+There is a small parking lot off the alley behind the church with several spots reserved for people with disability.
 Otherwise, there is usually plenty of street parking on Sunday mornings on Oak or Sixth streets.
 The front entryway is ramped for people who have difficulty using stairs.

 Trinity has a long and noble history, and stands amongst the historic buildings of downtown Baraboo.
 We welcome the opportunity to introduce you to our church and show you around.
 Call or email the church office to schedule an appointment for a short tour.